synarete/silofs/README.md

 $ silofs umount /path/to/mntdir
 ```

-### Snapshot
+### Forks

-A silofs snapshot captures a complete state of the file-system at a
+A silofs fork (also known as clone) captures a complete state of the
-particular point in time, and fossilize it.
-There are two types of
+file-system at a particular point in time.
+There are two types of fork
-snapshot operations: *online* and *offline*.
-The *online* mode operates
+operations: *online* and *offline*.
+The *online* mode operates on a
-on a locally mounted silofs file-system (using dedicated ioctl), while
+locally mounted silofs file-system (using dedicated ioctl), while
 the *offline* mode manipulates the repository blobs directly.
 In both
 cases, upon successful completion, an identical file-system is formed
 within the same repository, but with a different name.
 This newly